Los Angeles bid for the 2024 Summer Olympics: Football (soccer) stadia

 According to LA2024.org there will be eight venues in the borders of State of California (probably eight venues in four municipalities).

 Changed venues

 Piggyback Yard, a rail yard along the LA River, was the original proposed location for the Olympic Village.
-It would have been an entirely new residential development that would be permanent housing after the games.
-The plan was abandoned and UCLA was chosen as the new proposed location.
+It would have been an entirely new residential development that would be permanent housing after the games.Due new rules applied during the process,this idea was abandoned and UCLA existent dormitories.